BDAI-Research/ca-assignment-01/README.md

 g++ -o benchmark benchmark_memory.cpp -lbenchmark -lpthread ./benchmark
 ```
 Compare its execution speed to see if the performance improves.
-Also take a screenshot.
+Also take a screenshot and explain the reason why code became faster.
 Below is an example:

 <img src="./image2.png" alt="Benchmark Result" width="400">